larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 The list below describes some types of disruptive behavior, but it is non-exhaustive.

-- unsolicited bulk e-mail;
+- Unsolicited bulk e-mail;

-- discussion of subjects unrelated to IETF policy, meetings, activities, or technical concerns;
+- Discussion of subjects unrelated to IETF policy, meetings, activities, or technical concerns;

-- uncivil commentary, regardless of the general subject;
+- Uncivil commentary, regardless of the general subject;

-- announcements of conferences, events, or activities that are not sponsored or endorsed by the Internet Society or IETF;
+- Announcements of conferences, events, or activities that are not sponsored or endorsed by the Internet Society or IETF;

-- repeatedly arguing counter to a WG charter that has been approved by the IESG; and
+- Repeatedly arguing counter to a WG charter that has been approved by the IESG; and

-- "sealioning", where a participant makes incessant requests for evidence or data, even while remaining superficially polite.
+- "Sealioning", where a participant makes incessant requests for evidence or data, even while remaining superficially polite.

 These items are just examples.
 The moderator team's task consists of